danferns37/receipe-app/README_UI_TEST.md

 Do the below steps
 1) First clone the below repository git clone https://github.com/danferns37/receipe-app.git
-2) Then open a  node js command prompt and change directory to the folder you cloned the repository in sequence and then type the below commands in sequence cd recipe-app npm install npm install -g protractor webdriver-manager update
+2) Then open a  node js command prompt and change directory to the folder you cloned the repository  and then type the below commands in sequence cd receipe-app npm install npm install -g protractor webdriver-manager update